A Local’s Opinion On The Best Campground In The Great Smoky Mountains

 Another bonus is that you can pop over to Gatlinburg for a meal or do some kitschy but fun touristy stuff for a day.

-Although it’s the larger of the two campgrounds, ELkmont seems less crowded than Cades Cove.
+Although it’s the larger of the two campgrounds, Elkmont seems less crowded than Cades Cove.

 Pros: What We Like About Elkmont Campground